 Why is that a good thing?
 Because having more data gives you a better understanding of your customers, which leads to better-informed decision making.

-The role of mobile in outage management
+The benefits of mobile outage management

 A critically important feature for your mobile experience is outage reporting and tracking.